-What did Smallbach do?
+What did Smalbach do?
 I think we all know the answer.
 He kept selling financial products and apparently defrauding his clients.
-Smallbach was recently charged with insurance fraud and organized fraud, each felonies in Florida.
+A few years later Smalbach was finally charged with insurance fraud and organized fraud, each felonies in Florida.

-Smallbach isn’t alone.
-In another Florida case, a stockbroker named Jeffrey Donner permanently lost his license for failing to disclose an “automatically billed 30% annual advisor’s fee!”
+Smalbach isn’t alone.
+In another Florida case, a stockbroker named Jeffrey Donner permanently lost his license for failing to disclose an “automatically billed 30% annual advisor’s fee”!
 Donner maintained an insurance sales license, however.

 Florida has amended their laws to allow state regulators the ability to suspend or revoke insurance licenses if another regulatory suspends that person for fraudulent behavior.
-Without such laws, however, its difficult for state agencies to suspend insurance licenses if the holders bad behavior is not related to insurance.
+Without such laws, however, it is difficult for state agencies to suspend insurance licenses if the holders bad behavior is not related to insurance.

-There is also very poor communication between the various agencies.
-With over one hundred regulatory agencies nationwide, its hard to know what is happening in other states or jurisdictions.
+Part of the problem is the poor communication between the various agencies.
+With over one hundred regulatory agencies nationwide, it’s hard to know what is happening in other states or jurisdictions.
 The industry largely relies on self-reporting – you are supposed to tell regulators if you have been charged or accused of wrongdoing.
 (That’s like asking someone on probation to tell his probation officer whenever he commits new crimes.)
 Self reporting only works with the honest professionals.
 (And yes, Morley is on probation for his securities fraud as of this writing yet licensed in Maryland.)

 For years we have advised everyone to verify that the professional they are dealing with is properly licensed.
-It takes just a few minutes to check out securities professionals with BrokerCheck and the SEC plus its on-line and free.
+It takes just a few minutes to check out securities professionals with BrokerCheck and the SEC plus it is online and free.
 Many states also have similar systems or a telephone number you can call for information.

-Based on the recent stories of fraudsters simply using a different license, my new advice is to check everyone out both locally through the state licensing authorities and nationally through BrokerCheck and the SEC.
-Just because someone tells you they are licensed by the Maine Insurance Commission, for example, doesn’t mean they recently had a license pulled for securities fraud.
+Based on the recent stories of fraudsters simply using a different license, we suggest you check everyone out both locally through the state licensing authorities and nationally through BrokerCheck and the SEC.
+Just because someone tells you they are licensed by the Maine Insurance Commission, for example, doesn’t mean they didn’t lose a securities license for fraud.

-Mahany & Ertl is a full service, boutique law firm concentrating in fraud, asset recovery and tax resolution.
+Mahany Law is a full service, national boutique law firm concentrating in whistleblower cases (qui tam actions) and fraud recovery.
 If you are the victim of a financial fraud or bad advice from a stockbroker or insurance agent, call us.
-The call is confidential and free.
-We represent people across the United States.
-In many instances, cases can be handled on a contingent fee basis.
-For more information, contact Brian Mahany at (414) 704-6731 (direct) or at
+All inquiries are protected by the attorney – client privilege and kept confidential.
+In most instances, cases can be handled on a contingent fee basis.
+For more information, contact attorney Brian Mahany online, by email or by phone (202) 800-9791.